gyakhoe/gyakhoe/README.md

 ### Hi there, I'm Gyague Sonam - aka [gyakhoe][website] 👋

-## I used to be Java app developer, now I'm a Flutter App Developer
+## I'm a Indie Software Developer and a content creator
+# I make Mobile apps using Flutter and Youtube videos.

 - 🔭 I’m currently working on a Chat Application
 - 📹 I'm trying my best to create a Youtube video in every two weeks.